RaphaeleL/nvim/README.md

 <b>Useable for </b>
 macOS · Linux · (Windows)

-> **NaaVim** is my Personal `nvim` Configuration for daily usage that works completely fine on Linux and MacOS. **NaaVim** is a complete ide layer for `nvim` and easily customizable.
+> **NaaVim** is my Personal `nvim` Configuration for daily usage that works completely fine on Linux and MacOS. **NaaVim** is a complete IDE layer for `nvim` and easily customizable.
 It includes some useful plugins, but not everything the `nvim` Community provides, for example no dap.
 Windows should somehow working, it's not tested, maybe with some small changes.
 Uhh and it's LazyLoading the Plugins, so the startuptime is *Blazyingly Fast*.

 ## Install